bcdevon/AppointmentScheduler/README.txt

 mysql-connector-java-8.0.25.

 How to Run the program:
+Install javafx-sdk-17.0.1\lib
 1. Launch appointment scheduler application.
-2. Login window displays.
+2. Login window will display.
 Enter username test and password test, or username admin and password admin to login.
 3. Warning displays indicating if any meetings are within 15 min of current time press ok.
 4. Appointment screen displays showing all appointments and customers.
 5. Displayed appointments can be filtered by selecting month, week, or all radio button.